NathanDjianMartin/Polyglot/README.md

 ### Limitations
 Polyglot has currently a few limitations that you want to be aware of.
 - When a player connects to the server, if the player never joined the server or simply saved in the `players_lanuages.yml` file, its default language will be set to `en`.
 It means that all of your server plugins which use Polyglot must support the english language.
 In the future you will be able to change the default language in configuration file.
+- A player cannot set its own language, you must provide a plugin which will set a player's language or manually set it using the `/language set <player> <language ISO 639-1 code>` in-game command.

 ### Conclusion
 You have learned how to use Polyglot to easily add multi-languages support to your plugins.
 If you have any issue or recommandation feel free to private message me.